IscarioteSXIII/ForcysFuzzing/Fuzzing-Database/README.md

 English

 This script has been created to test database and to find if they're vulnerable to SQL Injection.
-Actually, only MariaDB and MySQL are supported implementatioon of other technologies will be possible with further work (OracleDB, MSSQL, PostgreSQL...)
+Actually, only MariaDB and MySQL are supported.
+Implementatioon of other technologies will be possible with further work (OracleDB, MSSQL, PostgreSQL...)

 ## Help